 In fact, the scope of online streaming is much broader than some people assume.

-So basically, if your business has anything to do with audio or video content, you most likely will be able to broadcast it on your streaming service.
+So, if your business has anything to do with audio or video content, you most likely will be able to broadcast it on the streaming service.

 ✅ Top Things Worth Attention When Making an On-Demand Streaming Platform

 On-demand streaming platform development is quite a challenging process — all devices’ technical possibilities are different.

 Thus, it’s complicated to build a solution that will be well-optimized for each and every user.
 Besides, there are other things you should consider before starting the development.

 So before reviewing the functionality, let’s tackle some other points that are essential for on-demand streaming platform development.

 One of the first questions all business-incubators will tell you to think about is: How do I make money with my idea?

 And even if you have a successful offline business that brings you thousands of dollars monthly, online business monetization works a bit differently.

 There are 3 main ways to make a profit out of your streaming service.